ResearchComputing/odor2action/docs/source/main/index.md

 ___How?___ Once you have obtained a CU IdentiKey, complete the following steps:

 1. You will have received an official CU Email address, usually `<IdentiKey>@colorado.edu`.
-For example, if your IdentiKey is `jodo2020` your CU email address will be `jodo2020@colorado.edu`.
-Please make sure they you either 1) check this email regularly or 2) forward email from this address to your personal email address.
+For example, if your IdentiKey is `jodo2020` your CU email address will be `jodo2020@colorado.edu`. __You can access this email via [Gmail](https://www.gmail.com).__ Please make sure you either 1) check this email regularly or 2) forward email from this address to your personal email address.
 This is important because CURC account correspondence will go to your `<IdentiKey>@colorado.edu` address.

 2. Now navigate to the [CURC accounts management portal](https://rcamp.rc.colorado.edu/accounts/account-request/create/verify/ucb).